Chain-of-Sketch: Enabling Global Visual Reasoning: Experiments on OOD generalization and model size

 \subsection{Model size experiments}

 First, we compare the performance of different methods with varying model sizes on our proposed datasets.
-In particular, we compare the no scratchpad baseline, the single-frame scratchpad model, and the inductive scratchpad model used for multi-frame scratchpad prediction.
-Moreover, we use four different sizes for the ViT encoder of our models: small, base, large, and huge, which have respectively around $22M$, $86M$, $307M$, and $632M$ parameters (see Appendix \ref{app:model-implementation} for detailed specifications).
+In particular, we compare the no-CoS baseline, the single-frame CoS, and the inductive CoS model used for multi-frame sketch prediction.
+Moreover, we use four different sizes for the ViT~\citep{dosovitskiy2020image} encoder of our models: small, base, large, and huge, which have respectively around $22M$, $86M$, $307M$, and $632M$ parameters (see Appendix \ref{app:model-implementation} for detailed specifications).
 The accuracy of different methods with different model sizes is shown in Figure \ref{fig:model-size-main}.
-It can be seen that the no-scratchpad baseline is not able to go beyond random accuracy for any of these tasks.
-On the other hand, the single-frame scratchpad model can learn the cycles 24 and maze (rect.)
-32 tasks for large enough models while it still cannot learn the strings 20 task.
-The inductive scratchpad model used for the multi-frame prediction, however, learns all the proposed tasks even with smaller models.
-We report the results for the circular maze dataset in Appendix \ref{app:additional-exps}.
+It can be seen that the no-CoS baseline is not able to go beyond random accuracy for any of these tasks.
+On the other hand, the single-frame CoS model can learn the PVR($7\times 7, k=4$), cycles 24, maze (circ.)
+16, and maze (rect.)
+32 tasks for appropriately large models while it still cannot learn the strings 20 task.
+The inductive CoS model used for the multi-frame prediction, however, learns the proposed tasks even with smaller models.
+We report the results for the circular maze and PVR dataset in Appendix \ref{app:additional-exps}.

-We note that the number of parameters for the three methods is very similar.
-The single-frame model only adds a linear layer for predicting the scratchpad to the no-scratchpad baseline.
-Likewise, the inductive scratchpad model only adds a linear layer for predicting the halt signal to the single-frame model.
-However, during inference, the inductive scratchpad model is applied a variable number of times.
-Hence, the inductive scratchpad model uses compute adaptively depending on the complexity of the sample, and therefore its inference time compute is usually larger than the baselines.
+\textbf{Compute overhead.} We note that the number of parameters for the three methods is very similar.
+The single-frame model only adds a linear layer for predicting the CoS to the no-CoS baseline.
+Likewise, the inductive CoS model only adds a linear layer for predicting the halt signal to the single-frame model.
+However, during inference, the inductive CoS model is applied a varying number of times and uses compute adaptively depending on the complexity of the sample, and therefore usually requires a higher compute during inference compared to the single-frame CoS for a model of the same size.
+Nevertheless, as shown in Figure \ref{fig:model-size-main}, we can often use much smaller models with the inductive CoS model.
+We further discuss compute trade-offs in Appendix \ref{app:compute-overhead}.